Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Both papers extend the documented range of 3p25 CNV types beyond de novo deletions.

-Relevance for families The published literature on SETD5 duplications and inherited 3p25 CNVs is limited.
-Families with these variant types may have less published data available to inform clinical understanding of their specific situation than families with de novo point mutations or small deletions.
-A clinical geneticist familiar with SETD5 Syndrome is the appropriate resource for interpreting these variants.
+The published literature on SETD5 duplications and inherited 3p25 chromosome changes is limited.
+Families with these specific variant types may have less published data available to inform their clinical picture than families with de novo point mutations or small deletions.
+A clinical geneticist familiar with SETD5 Syndrome is the right person to help interpret these variants.

 DNA Methylation Episignature Established for SETD5 Syndrome, Expanding the EpiSign Diagnostic Library